Vehicle insurance in France: Direct action

-The insurer of a driver who has caused an accident can be contacted directly by the victim, without going through the victim's insurance company.
+The insurer of a driver who has caused a crash can be contacted directly by the victim, without going through the victim's insurance company.

 Liability determination

-In the event of an accident between one or more vehicles, insurance companies examine the faults that may have been committed by the drivers to determine who is responsible for the loss.
+In the event of a crash between one or more vehicles, insurance companies examine the faults that may have been committed by the drivers to determine who is responsible for the loss.
 This liability determines the deductible that the at-fault driver receives on his or her next anniversary, as well as what the insurance company will pay out and to whom.
 An insured's liability may be total, partial or zero.

 Liability is determined by the accident report, which is generally completed on the spot, by witness statements, or when a report is drawn up by the police in the event of injuries.

 The Badinter law makes the driver liable for collisions with pedestrians, except in a few cases, such as attempted suicide.

 In the event of theft, the insurance company is obliged to cover any damage caused by the vehicle up to one month after the theft.
 Damage caused by theft has no impact on the insured's bonus.

 In the majority of claims, driver liability is determined by the IDA Convention (Indemnisation Direct de l'Assured).
 This convention is a liability scale based on the Highway Code and, in conjunction with the joint report, enables us to determine liability in nearly 80% of claims.

-Impact of the accident on the Bonus
+Impact of the crash on the Bonus

-Only at-fault or partially at-fault accidents have an impact on the bonus.
+Only at-fault or partially at-fault crashes have an impact on the bonus.

 Involving the insurance company following theft, fire, glass breakage or assistance does not affect the bonus.
-Nor do responsible accidents involving game.
+Nor do responsible crashes involving game.
 However, this may have an impact on the following year's rate.

 In the event of an at-fault claim, whatever the amount or nature of the damage, the malus is 25%, i.e. if an insured has a 0.54% bonus the following year, the bonus will be 0.67% (0.54*1.25).
-If the accident is only partially at fault, the malus is only 12.5%, i.e. 0.60%.
+If the crash is only partially at fault, the malus is only 12.5%, i.e. 0.60%.

-Examples of accidents
+Examples of traffic violence

-In the event of an accident in a parking lot, responsibility is not divided equally between drivers: traffic rules apply just as they do on the road.
+In the event of a crash in a parking lot, responsibility is not divided equally between drivers: traffic rules apply just as they do on the road.

 A driver is considered responsible for his or her doors and awnings if they are in the way of traffic.

 A person making a maneuver is most often responsible for a collision with a vehicle in the normal lane, insofar as he or she is the one obstructing traffic.